 Support and Resources

 The Center for the Advancement of Liberal Arts and STEM (CALAS) offers training seminars and workshops to support faculty in modifying their coursework.
 At these training sessions faculty will learn about current literature and other faculty experiences with implementing best practices to promote student development of soft and technical skills.
 See below for more information on how to register for a training seminar or workshop.

-The Center for the Advancement of Liberal Arts and STEM (CALAS) at Fayetteville State University is currently seeking proposals to fund faculty initiatives that focus on promoting interdisciplinary instructional strategies across STEM and Liberal Arts disciplines.
+The Center for the Advancement of Liberal Arts and STEM (CALAS) at Fayetteville State University will be seeking proposals to fund faculty initiatives that focus on promoting interdisciplinary instructional strategies across STEM and Liberal Arts disciplines.
 More specifically, we will fund research and/or course redesign initiatives that enhance the knowledge base for generating best practices for the intersection of soft and technical skill development for students.

 Coming Soon!
 CALAS RFP Fall 2021 Funding Opportunities!